rafnixschaf/iota/crates/iota-sdk/README.md

 anyhow = "1.0"
 ```

-The main building block for the Iota Rust SDK is the `IotaClientBuilder`, which provides a simple and straightforward way of connecting to a Iota network and having access to the different available APIs.
+The main building block for the IOTA Rust SDK is the `IotaClientBuilder`, which provides a simple and straightforward way of connecting to a Iota network and having access to the different available APIs.

-In the following example, the application connects to the Iota `testnet` and `devnet` networks and prints out their respective RPC API versions.
+In the following example, the application connects to the IOTA `testnet` and `devnet` networks and prints out their respective RPC API versions.

 ```rust
 use iota_sdk::IotaClientBuilder;